datahaki/sophus/README.md

 ![](https://github.com/datahaki/sophus/actions/workflows/mvn_test.yml/badge.svg)

 The library was developed with the following objectives in mind
-* trajectory design for autonomous robots
+* trajectory design and motion planning for autonomous robots
 * suitable for use in safety-critical real-time systems
 * implementation of theoretical concepts with high level of abstraction